mondeja/hunspellcheck/docs/tutorial.rst

        encoding : str, optional
          Input encoding.
 If not defined, it will be autodetected by hunspell.

+       digits_are_words : bool, optional
+         If ``False``, values with all characters as digits will not be considered words, so they will not be checked for mispelling errors.

+       words_can_contain_digits : bool, optional
+         If ``False``, values with at least one digit character will not be considered words, so they will not be checked for mispelling errors.

+       words_can_startswith_dash : bool, optional
+         If ``False``, values starting with the ``-`` character will not be considered words, so they will not be checked for mispelling errors.

+       words_can_endswith_dash : bool, optional
+         If ``False``, values ending with the ``-`` character will not be considered words, so they will not be checked for mispelling errors.

+       words_can_contain_dash : bool, optional
+         If ``False``, values containing the ``-`` character will not be considered words, so they will not be checked for mispelling errors.

+       words_can_contain_two_upper : bool, optional
+         If ``False``, values containing two uppercase letters will not be considered words, so they will not be checked for mispelling errors.

        include_filename : bool, optional
          Include the filename in which has been found a mispelling error.